Dobrica Ćosić: President of FR Yugoslavia

 In 1992, he became the president of Federal Republic of Yugoslavia, which consisted of Serbia and Montenegro.
 On Eastern Orthodox Christmas Eve of January 1993, Ćosić appeared on Serbian television to warn of demands for “national capitulation” from the West: "If we don't accept, we are going to be put in a concentration camp and face an attack by the most powerful armies of the world".
 These outside forces, he said, are determined to subordinate "the Serbian people to Muslim hegemony."
 His support was important in the rise to power of Serbian nationalist leader Slobodan Milošević.
 Liberal Serbs saw Ćosić as one of the key people behind the Greater Serbia project, an idea pushed forward by Serbian nationalists who wanted to unite Serbia with Serb-populated areas of Croatia and Bosnia.
 Later, Ćosić turned against Milošević, and was removed from his position for that reason.

 In 2000, Ćosić publicly joined Otpor!, an underground anti-Milošević organization.

 Personal life

-In 1947, he married his wife Božica (née Djulaković) (1929–2006), with whom he had a daughter named Dr Ana Ćosić Vukić.
+In 1947, he married his wife Božica (née Đulaković) (1929–2006), with whom he had a daughter named Dr Ana Ćosić Vukić.